Cuca’s Picks: BALI

 Queen’s Tandoor

-Indian food is delicious and Queen’s Tandoor takes their food seriously.
-Freshly prepared and wonderfully spiced dishes are served as they should be, with many staples being quite possible the best you’ve had.
+This is the original Indian food restaurant that has stood the test of time.
+Queens Tandoor takes their food seriously with freshly prepared, wonderfully spiced dishes that are served as they should be, with many staples being quite possible the best you’ve had.
 As authentic as can be with a team of Indian chefs cooking masterfully to order.

 What to order: Harra Chicken Tikka, Butter Chicken, Cheese Naan.